sarahlighter/web-tool-development/exams/exam02/questions.md

 Password: password
 Email: wang.xinru@husky.neu.edu
 ```
-Cookie is not safe, so you shouldn't store Sensitive data (CC numbers, passwords), Personal data (addresses, etc), Application state, Big data and Data hard to represent in short bits of text.
+Cookie is not safe, and stored on people's computers, so from the view of a website developer, they're basically out in the wild, and are potentially accessible to anyone. so you shouldn't store Sensitive data (CC numbers, passwords), Personal data (addresses, etc), Application state, Big data and Data hard to represent in short bits of text.

 ## Q: Explain the differences between a multiple-page-web application and single-page-web application.
 Be sure to fully demonstrate your understanding.